Some algebraic structures in KPZ universality: Determinantal measures, Fredholm determinants and asymptotics

-The convergence of the joint laws of last passage percolation to the Airy process was first achieved by Pr\"ahofer-Spohn \cite{PS02} and Johansson \cite{J03} via the analysis of a model called {\it polynuclear growth model} (PNG).
-This model can be viewed as the construction of $\rsk$ via the local moves described in Section \ref{sec:localmove}.
-This construction leads to an ensemble of non-intersecting paths, where the Lindstr\"om-Gessel-Viennot theorem can be applied to give an {\it extended} determinantal measure from which a Fredholm determinant can be derived for the joint law of the last passage times following the general scheme of Section \ref{sec:Fred}.
-For details we refer to \cite{PS02, J03} as well as the review \cite{J05} where the universality of the Airy process is demonstrated via convergence of more models to it.
-2mm Contrary to the well understood spatial correlations (at least at the level of exactly solvable, zero temperature models), temporal correlations are proven to be more difficult in their understanding.
-For example, one is interested in computing finite dimensional distribution limits of the type
+converges in the topology of continuous functions on compact intervals to the process $ \big\{ \Ai_2(z)-z^2\big\}_{z\in\bbR}$, where $\Ai_2(z)$ is the ${\rm Airy}_2$ process. \end{theorem} We will sketch the proof of this theorem in the next paragraph, when we will introduce the polynuclear growth process.
+The analogous convergence of the joint laws of last passage percolation with exponential passage times was achieved by Pr\"ahofer-Spohn \cite{PS02}.
+Both \cite{PS02} and \cite{J03} achieved these results via the analysis of the {\it polynuclear growth model} (PNG), which we will describe next.
+2mm {\bf Polynuclear growth process.} This model can be viewed as a graphical representation of $\rsk$ via the local moves described in Section \ref{sec:localmove}.
+As we will see, this construction leads to an ensemble of non-intersecting paths.
+The Lindstr\"om-Gessel-Viennot theorem can, then, be applied to give an {\it extended} determinantal measure from which a Fredholm determinant can be derived for the joint law of the last passage times following the general scheme of Section \ref{sec:dpp}.

-for $0<t_1<\cdots <t_k$, $u_1,...,u_k\in\R$ and with $c_1,c_2,c_3$ suitable constants.
-Such limit in the case $k=2$ has only recently been established in \cite{J17b} and \cite{J18} for the Brownian and geometric last passage percolation respectively; an expression as an integral of a Fredholm determinant appears.
-Moreover, in the case of periodic TASEP, Baik and Liu \cite{BL18} have established asymptotics of multi-time correlations, again in the form of an integral of a Fredhom determinant.
-Beyond these exact computations of finite dimensional spatio-temporal correlations, constructions of space-time processes have been recently achieved in \cite{MQR17} and \cite{DOV18}.
-Still a large number of questions remain open in the understanding of KPZ as a spatio-temporal process.